How to Test Cell Phone Signal Strength

-When a call drops or your internet is slow, what’s the first thing you do?
-Most people check the bars on their phone.
+When a call drops or data runs slow, most people check the bars on their phones.

-You see, there’s no industry standard that ties cell phone signal strength to the number of bars on your phone.
+But the truth is, those signal bars can be misleading.
+They aren't based on a universal standard.
+What might appear as a strong signal on one phone or carrier might mean a weak signal on another.
 It's up to each carrier or phone manufacturer to decide what's 1, 2, 3, 4, or full bars on their service.
-So, 2 bars on Telus, could be 3 bars on Rogers, or 4 bars on Bell.
+This means 2 bars on Telus, could be 3 bars on Rogers, or 4 bars on Bell.

 We fix poor cell phone signal!
 Find the right signal booster for you: